Sense Bank: Final nationalisation of the bank

 On July 20, 2023 the National Bank of Ukraine (NBU) withdraw the bank from the market and placed it under temporary administration.
 The NBU claimed that the connections of Sense Bank's owners with Russia "pose a significant reputational risk and have a significant negative impact on the bank's activities."

 On July 21, 2023 the Shmyhal Government (the Cabinet of ministers of Ukraine) bought the full share of Sense Bank from the Fund for Guarantee of Individuals' Deposits for 1 hryvnia.
-It made the bank becomes state-run under the Ministry of Finance of Ukraine.
+It made the bank become state-run under the Ministry of Finance of Ukraine.